Harley Academy

 • Offers a certificate upon successful completion.

-For example, The Aesthetics Accelerator course involves 2 days of practical training through one-to-one mentoring, plus 13.5 hours of online learning.
+For example, The Aesthetics Accelerator course involves 2 days of practical training through bespoke mentoring, plus around 13.5 hours of online learning.

 This provides healthcare professionals with certified aesthetic practitioner status once completed.